 One of the six taste sens ations (besides bitter, fatty, sour, sweet, umami) that is mainly perceived in the front edge of the tongue.
 However, this taste sensation is also dependent on the wine temperature and is intensified at low temperatures.
 In terms of quantity, the most important substances with a salty taste in wine are the inorganic minerals potassium, magnesium, sodium and calcium.
 The vine absorbs these inorganic substances from the soil.

-In the grape and later in the wine produced from it, the minerals are mainly present as salts of organic acids.
+In the grape and later in the wine produced from it, the minerals are predominantly present as salts of organic acids.
 The most common organic acids of these salts are tartrate (tartaric acid), malate (malic acid), lactate (lactic acid), succinate (succinic acid) and citrate (citric acid).
-The organic acids are formed by the vine itself or are produced by yeasts or bacteria during the fermentation and maturation of the wine.
-The concentration of these salty tasting substances in the wine can vary greatly.
-Usually it is 2 to 5 g/l of inorganic minerals and 5 to 20 g/l of organic acids, as salts together 7 to 25 g/l.
+The organic acids are formed by the grapevine itself or are produced by yeasts or bacteria during fermentation and subsequent maturation of the wine.
+The concentration of these salty-tasting substances in the wine can vary greatly.
+It is usually 2 to 5 g/l of inorganic minerals and with a wide range of 5 to 20 g/l of organic acids, as salts together 7 to 25 g/l.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz